cj7changjie/datacrawl/README.md

   6. Run the program from the Main.java file

+## Running the Application
      For a graphical guide follow this link: https://www.youtube.com/watch?v=TJls5ZvYiho&feature=youtu.be

-  7. For testing purposes, no live crawling.
+  1. For testing purposes, no live crawling.
 Instead, use the Load.csv function at the bottom of the CRAWLER tab.

-  8. First ensure that you are at the Tweets tab for CRAWLER before clicking on the Load.csv button.
+  2. First ensure that you are at the Tweets tab for CRAWLER before clicking on the Load.csv button.

-  9. Navigate to the project folder and select the pastTweets.csv
+  3. Navigate to the project folder and select the pastTweets.csv

-  10. Switch over to the CNA Articles tab and upload the testCNA_UPDATED.csv file following the steps above.
+  4. Switch over to the CNA Articles tab and upload the testCNA_UPDATED.csv file following the steps above.

-  11. To sort data by date, at the Tweets and CNA Articles tab click on the Date column header to sort by latest and oldest.
+  5. To sort data by date, at the Tweets and CNA Articles tab click on the Date column header to sort by latest and oldest.

-  12. To search by keywords, on the right side, there is a Search Filter box.
+  6. To search by keywords, on the right side, there is a Search Filter box.

-  13. For Sentiment Analysis, click on the Sentiment Analysis tab and click ANALYSE.
+  7. For Sentiment Analysis, click on the Sentiment Analysis tab and click ANALYSE.
 This process may take a few minutes.

-  14. For DORSON Analysis, click on the DORSCON Analysis tab and click ANALYSE.
+  8 For DORSON Analysis, click on the DORSCON Analysis tab and click ANALYSE.